pshirolk/Piano-Graphics-Program/README.md

-# Final-Project
+# Piano Graphics Program
-Code Written Zoe Bell & Purva Shirolkar
+Code Written by Purva Shirolkar & Zoe Bell

 ## Summary
 A piano, C++, graphics program that uses an audio library from PortAudio to generate sound corresponding to keys of a single piano octave.